zubairaziz/SilverStripeDemo/README.md

 -   I decided not to include webpack and babel in this project as I know I'm not using a lot of JavaScript and don't want to spend the time messing with webpack configs.

 -   I also exported and included my database for this project.
 I don't know how necessary that is.

+-   There are some things where I wasn't sure about what to do in terms of best practices.
+Such as where to include CSS and Javascript files, etc...